-Throughout the year ending 31 July 2020, the College's Remuneration Committee comprised three independent members of the Corporation.
-The Corporation has delegated to the Committee, which met twice during the year, the responsibility to determine the remuneration and benefits of the Accounting Officer and the Clerk to the Corporation.
+Throughout the year ending 31 July 2021, the College's Remuneration Committee comprised four independent members of the Corporation.
+The Corporation has delegated to the Committee, which met once during the year, the responsibility to determine the remuneration and benefits of the Accounting Officer and the Clerk to the Corporation.

-Details of remuneration for the year ended 31 July 2020 are set out in note 6 to the financial statements.
+Details of remuneration for the year ended 31 July 2021 are set out in note 6 to the financial statements.